STARTING A BUSINESS

 If you choose to create a legal business entity, you will need to decide what kind of business entity you want to create.
 There are several kinds of business structures to choose between, all of which have different federal tax implications.
 This process involves paperwork and it is important to speak with an accountant and lawyer before choosing your business structure.
 If you are operating a legal business entity in Virginia, you must register with the state.

-HOW TO MAKE A BUSINESS PLAN
+HOW TO DEVELOP A BUSINESS PLAN

-HOW TO MAKE A BUDGET
+HOW TO DEVELOP A BUDGET